Payment Flow and Custom Development

 - Using the built-in

-- Need to modify the method for getting benefits, i.e.,
+- Need to modify the method for obtaining benefits, i.e.,

-- Modify the email notification for recurring subscription renewal failures (optional, default template is universal), i.e.,
+- Modify the email notification for subscription renewal failure (optional, default boilerplate is universal), i.e.,

 emails/invoice-payment-failed.tsx